 PGA Tour money leader, 1937

 Make no mistake, Harry Cooper was a fantastic golfer.
-He won 31 times on the PGA Tour, one of only 16 golfers to win 30 or more PGA Tour events.
+He won 31 times on the early version of the PGA Tour, one of only 18 golfers with 30 or more PGA Tour wins.
 Cooper also posted 37 second-place finishes and 25 third-place finishes in his career.
-And while he came close in several majors, he could never actually bag one.
+But while he came close in several majors, he never did win one.

 Cooper was born in England, where his father had spent time as an apprentice to Old Tom Morris at St. Andrews.
 The family moved to Texas when Cooper was young, with his father serving as head pro at Cedar Crest Country Club in Dallas.